 If appropriate, high-risk children should receive professionally applied fluoride varnish and have their teeth brushed twice daily with an age-appropriate amount of fluoridated toothpaste.
 Referral to a pediatric dentist or a dentist comfortable caring for children should be made with follow-up to ensure that the child is being cared for in the dental home.
 Adapted from Ramos-Gomez FJ, Crystal YO, Ng MW, Crall JJ, Featherstone JD.
 Pediatric dental care: prevention and management protocols based on caries risk assessment.
 J Calif Dent Assoc.
 2010;38(10):746-761; American Academy of Pediatrics Section on Pediatric Dentistry and Oral Health.
 Preventive oral health intervention for pediatricians.
 Pediatrics.
 2003; 112(6):1387-1394; and American Academy of Pediatrics Section on Pediatric bentistry.
 Oral health risk assessment of the dental home.
 Pediatrics.
-2003; 112(6):1387-1394; and American Academy of Pediatrics dees not review or endorse as a standard of medical care.
+2003; 112(6):1387-1394; and American Academy of Pediatrics dent on the Indicate an exclusive course of treatment or serve as a standard of medical care.
 Variations, taking into account individual circumstances, may be appropriate.
 Copyright © 2011 American Academy of Pediatrics.
 All Rights Reserved.
-The American Academy of Pediatrics dees not review or endorse any modifications made to this document and in on event shall the AAP be liable for any such changes.
+The American Academy of Pediatrics dees not review or endorse any modifications made to this document and in no event shall the AAP be liable for any such changes.